kashishgupta1990/hapi-typescript/README.md

 - [X] Simple test suite - added by the help of [@jcloutz](https://github.com/jcloutz)
 - [X] Add support for test coverage - added by the help of [@jcloutz](https://github.com/jcloutz)
+- [ ] Add Socket.io for real time event send and receive.
 - [ ] Add GraphQL support
 - [ ] Add support for Auth with JWT or Sessions
 - [ ] Add support for TypeORM/Mongoose